daniel04soden/collegeWork/Assignments/year3/group/main.md

   - [ ] If possible, have microphone test to ensure no issues.
 - [ ] Cognitive mini tests - Prompt user to take test on login periodically???
 - [ ] Support ticket frontend - to devs
-- [ ] Support ticket bacckend - to devs
+- [ ] Support ticket backend - to devs
 - [ ] Support ticket frontend - to healthcare providers
-- [ ] Support ticket bacckend - to healthcare providers
+- [ ] Support ticket backend - to healthcare providers

 - [ ] Dementia score tile at home menu - links to summary from all completed tests
   - find some kinda of graphing library for kotlin - if not link in python images